Poukk/Born2beroot/README.md

      sudo visudo -f /etc/sudoers.d/sudoconfig
      ```

-   - Add this line to the file:
+   - Add these lines to the file:

      ```bash
      # Limit authentication attempts to 3